 - A. Bargaining Unit Seniority: is understood to mean an employee's most recent date of continuous employment in a Bargaining Unit position so long as the employee has been carried for payroll purposes as a regular employee.
 Bargaining Unit Seniority will be used for the purposes of layoff and recall. - B. Time-in-Class Seniority: is understood to mean an employee's most recent date of continuous employment in the employee's current classification so long as the employee has been carried for payroll purposes as a regular employee.
-Time-in- Class Seniority within the employee's work site will be used for scheduling vacations and overtime. - C. Bargaining Unit and Time-in-Class Seniority will continue to accrue during all types of County approved leave except for leave of absence without pay or layoff, for more than thirty (30) days, which shall cause this date to be adjusted by the full length of the leave.
+Time-in-Class Seniority within the employee's work site will be used for scheduling vacations and overtime. - C. Bargaining Unit and Time-in-Class Seniority will continue to accrue during all types of County approved leave except for leave of absence without pay or layoff, for more than thirty (30) days, which shall cause this date to be adjusted by the full length of the leave.
 Leave of absence without pay or layoff, for periods less than thirty (30) days, shall not cause the Bargaining Unit or Time-in-Class Seniority to be adjusted. - D. Layoff is a separation initiated when management determines it is necessary to abolish a position due to lack of work, lack of funds, organizational change, or for other reasons not related to fault, delinquency, or misconduct, as determined by the County.
-The County agrees to notify the Association prior to any bargaining unit employees being notified of a layoff or reassignment to another location as a result of such layoff. - E. In the event it is necessary to reduce the work force, all layoffs shall be according to seniority.
+The County agrees to notify the Association prior to any bargaining unit employees being notified of a layoff or reassignment to another location as a result of such layoff. - E. In the event it is necessary to reduce the work force, all layoffs shall be according to seniority, except that preference eligible employees, as defined by section 55A-7.015, Florida Administrative Code, shall be credited the amount of time served on active duty in the U.S. Armed Forces as years of seniority for purposes of this Article.
 An employee affected by a reduction in force shall have the right to displace the employee with the least seniority in the same classification within his/her Division to which the affected employee is deemed qualified by the County.
-Should such displacement not exist, then the affected employee shall have the right to displace the employee with the least seniority in a lower classification in the same class series within his/her Division to which the affected employee is deemed qualified by the County.
+Should suchdisplacement not exist, then the affected employee shall have the right to displace the employee with the least seniority in a lower classification in the same class series within his/her Division to which the affected employee is deemed qualified by the County.
 Each level of the classification series will be reviewed for the purposes of possible displacement availability.
 Should such displacement not exist, then the affected employee shall have the right to displace the employee with the least seniority in the classification within his/her Division to which the affected employee has previously held within the bargaining unit, provided the employee is deemed qualified by the County for the position and capable of performing the necessary duties of the position.